howonlee/Cantor-Time/readme.md

 I think some ideas from B. Mandelbrot's work can shed some light on that structure.

-People have thought in this way before, but I'm not sure if it's been popularized among the greater programmer population.
+What is original in this article is not mine, and what is not mine is not original.
+I'm only trying to popularize the ideas that people have had previously about this.

 What?
 ----